How to Create ESXi bootable USB and Install ESXi from USB

 Select a disk to install

-4. Select a keyboard layout.
+4. Then select a keyboard layout.

 Select a keyboard layout

-5. and then enter a root password to continue.
+5. And then enter a root password to continue.

 6. The installer will rescan the system, and then display the Confirm Install window.
 Select Install to continue.